Aberbargoed: Population

-Modern Day
+Modern day

 The coal-mining waste tip that lay between Bargoed and Aberbargoed once towered to a height of 400 feet in the 1970s.
 The local school had a Plant a tree in '73 campaign in an attempt to make it more pleasurable on the eye.
 The tip has now been levelled and the area has been reclaimed with walkways.
-The colliery has gone and is now home to an ambulance station and other small industries.
+The colliery has gone and is now home to an ambulance station and various small industries.
 There are also developments with a new retail outlet in the area where the tip once stood.

 The large tip at Bedwellty is still there, but has been grassed over and now looks much like the surrounding countryside.
 Aberbargoed now has an extensive area of grasslands that are protected due to the finding of the rare marsh fritillary butterfly, Euphydryas aurinia in the marshy area north of where Bedwellty School once stood.
 Recently the A469 Bargoed bypass was constructed through the park.